sunpy/ndcube/joss_paper/paper.md

 For a more in depth dicussion of `ExtraCoords` and `GlobalCoords`, see @ndcube.

-# Who Uses the ndcube Package?
+# Community Applications of ndcube

 The importance of the ndcube package is demonstrated by the fact that it already supports a variety of current ground-based and satellite observatories.